-- Companies seek people-focused, geographically mobile, and flexibly-minded career seekers, offering fast track career development and competitive remuneration packages for those interested in long term careers. - Companies acknowledge the diversity of their workforces as a point of difference, attracting talented individuals from many different cultures, different ages, personal histories and genders.
-This may be particularly appealing to youth seeking inclusiveness, sustainability, and involvement with projects in the broader community. - Companies promote their career paths that exist beyond frontline roles, through improved internal marketing, cadetships, in-house training, succession planning and school outreach programs.
-They could do better - Companies fully understand that their audience of future employees is typically very youthful, being individuals who want to work for companies that promote a modern, contemporary outlook through their branding, marketing and social media. - Companies can do better to promote its diverse career pathways to those working at entry level within, and outside, the industry. - Both industries operate outside the normal 9 to 5 hours, with many contingent jobs, at times promoting young people into demanding roles without the required levels of support and experience and at other times contributing to a poor reputation for the industries by engaging in poor employment practices.
+- Companies seek people-focused, geographically mobile, and flexibly-minded career seekers, offering fast track career development and competitive remuneration packages for those interested in long term careers. - Companies acknowledge the diversity of their workforces as a point of difference, attracting talented individuals from many different cultures, different ages, personal histories and

+- genders.
+This may be particularly appealing to youth seeking inclusiveness, sustainability, and involvement with projects in the broader community. - Companies fully understand that their audience of future employees is typically very youthful, being individuals who want to work for companies that promote a modern, contemporary outlook through their branding, marketing and social media. - Both industries operate outside the normal 9 to 5 hours, with many contingent jobs, at times promoting young people into demanding roles without the required levels of support and experience and at other times contributing to a poor reputation for the industries by engaging in poor employment practices.

-E. What career practitioners think
+E. What career practitioners and other careers influencers think.

-- In our survey of career practitioners who worked in schools and in services for adults, - Three quarters of career practitioners have worked in retail and a little over half in hospitality, usually as young people; - But over three-fifths underestimate the salary of a supermarket manager and a restaurant manager; - Some career practitioners have a good understanding of retail and hospitality and can provide examples of 'good news' stories. - Career discussions between career practitioners and their students or clients rarely include discussion of careers in retail and hospitality.
-The practitioners are generally not aware of the diversity of available roles. - Career practitioners tend to view retail and hospitality as "low prestige" industries, perhaps because of their own experiences as young people in the industries at junior level. - Many parents view retail and hospitality as a poor choice for careers for their children.
-Young people often report significant family resistance to them choosing a career in these industries. - The government web sites and resources which career practitioners use give inadequate representations of careers in retail and hospitality. - However, career practitioners generally have a high level of contact with local employers - placing them in a strong position to communicate the positive aspects of working in retail and hospitality.
+- Career discussions between career practitioners and their students or clients rarely include discussion of careers in retail and hospitality.
+The practitioners are generally not aware of the diversity of available roles. - Career practitioners (80% in our survey) tend to view retail and hospitality as 'low prestige' industries, perhaps as a result of their own experiences as young people in the industries at junior level. - Many parents view retail and hospitality as a poor choice for careers for their children.
+Young people often report significant family resistance to them choosing a career in these industries. - The government web site and resources which career practitioners use give inadequate representations of careers in retail and hospitality. - Career practitioners generally have a high level of contact with local employers placing them in a strong position to communicate the positive aspects of working in retail and hospitality.